uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

     npx expo start
    ```

-4. Install Expo Go on Android, then (making sure your PC and phone are both using the same network) scan the QR code in Expo Go and scan some stuff!
+4. Install Expo Go from the App Store/Play Store, then (making sure your PC and phone are both using the same network) scan the QR code in Expo Go and scan some stuff!
 Ensure that the supported SDK version in the settings is 53.

 In the output, you'll find options to open the app in a